hantablack9/AirBnBproject/README.md

 # AirBnBproject
-Comaparative analysis of business models of AirBnBd Bookings.co
+Comaparative analysis of business models of AirBnBd Bookings.com